Chris Pratt: Acting style and public image

 Called one of "Hollywood's biggest stars" in 2018 by CNBC, Pratt is best known for his roles in action films, though he is also well known for his roles in comedies and dramas.
 An A-list actor, he has become one of the world's most bankable stars through playing in big-budget, commercially successful films, often portraying charming and adventurous characters.
 Having grown up with a strong appreciation for music, Pratt often uses it as a tool to help him get into character.
-He also uses physical transformations, like gaining or losing significant weight and working out intensely, to match the character's needs.
+He also undergoes physical transformations, including significant weight gain or loss and intensive training, to meet the requirements of his roles.

 Some critics have taken issue with him for repeatedly playing similar characters across multiple films.
 One such critic, Paste writer Brianna Zigler, thought that, in a 2023 review, Pratt "lacks versatility, the skill to transition from comedy to drama, and any modicum of gravitas".
 In 2017, Amy Nicholson of Slate dubbed him "America's new sweetheart", criticizing his "safe" screen presence that lacked the depth and complexity necessary for his cinematic roles.
 Other critics have thought otherwise; Screen Rants Ben Gibbons praised Pratt for demonstrating his acting range across a variety of roles, "from action heroes to lovable goofballs", noting that he consistently stands out and resonates with audiences.
 The Guardian critic Alex Godfrey thought that with his "mixture of brawn and earthy charm, Pratt is increasingly coming to resemble a more contemporary Hollywood star, Harrison Ford".